ISs25u/vector3/README.md

 ## Functions

 #### set(x, y, z)
 Sets the `x`,`y` and `z` components of the vector and return it.
-If a parameter is nil then the corresponding coponent is unchanged.
+If a parameter is nil then the corresponding component is unchanged.

 ```lua
 v1:set(4, nil, 7)